-During the financial year, 2,500,000 performance rights were issued in two equal tranches of 1,250,000 each to the Company's CEO and Managing Director, Stewart Dickson, upon the following terms:
+During the previous financial year, 2,500,000 performance rights were issued in two equal tranches of 1,250,000 each to the Company's CEO and Managing Director, Stewart Dickson, upon the following terms:

-- Tranche 1: 1,250,000 performance rights vest into ordinary shares of the Company upon completion of 12 months of continuous service (on 30 November 2021), and expire if unexercised on 30 November 2023. - Tranche 2: 1,250,000 performance rights vest into ordinary shares of the Company upon completion of 24 months of continuous service (on 30 November 2022), and expire if unexercised on 30 November 2023.
+- Tranche 1: 1,250,000 performance rights vested upon completion of 12 months of continuous service (on 30 November 2021), and are exercisable into ordinary shares in the Company.
+These rights expire if unexercised on 30 November 2023. - Tranche 2: 1,250,000 performance rights will vest upon completion of 24 months of continuous service (on 30 November 2022), and are exercisable into ordinary shares in the Company.
+These rights expire if unexercised on 30 November 2023.